chhavi333/heart-disease-detection/README.md

 # heart-disease-detection
 This is a project based on heart disease detection.
-It tells the probability whether a person has a heart disease or not.
+It predicts whether a person has a heart disease or not.
+Azure ML studio and Python are used for developing this project.